Biking in New York

 - Don’t lock your bike to transit property.
 This includes subway entrances and exits.
 Look for a bike rack instead.

 - Commuter rails have different rules.
-You need a permit (they're easy to get and good for a lifetime).
+You need a permit until September 7.
+Beginning September 7, you will not need a permit to bring your bike on commuter rail.
 And only a certain number of bikes are allowed per train, depending on the time.

 Other guidance by type of transit